SergioCoboLopez/ELN_Sergio/docs/january/index.md

 tests.
 Something interesting would be to try to make the model more orthogonal in the sense of the pragmatic programmer.

+Model for endolysins.
+This model should be even simpler than the Lotka-Volterra equations that we use in our project.
+From what I got, endolysins are proteins that kill bacteria by attacking their membranes.
+The equation for the bacteria should have a term for growth (with a carrying capacity or something similar) and a negative term for the endolysins.
+We assume that there is a certain rate at which endolysins find their target bacteria, and that a number or given concentration of endolysins is needed to kill a single bacteria.
+Endolysins should be decreasing at the rate they kill bacteria and by decaying.

+Long transients in ecology: Theory and applications

+-"Analysis of population dynamics has traditionally been focused on their long-term, asymptotic behavior whilst largely disregarding the effect of transients."
+My interpretation of this is that models are probably focused on asymptotic dynamics, while ignoring transient dynamics (changes in the dynamics).
+-My understanding is that the paper is more focused on providing examples of long transients and discussing the forms they take than in providing tools for finding or predicting transient dynamics.
+-There is noise and unknown feedbacks in ecological systems.

+##January 17

+I am not completely convinced about the model I built for the endolysins, but I cannot think of anything better either.
+Now I am going to take a look at the code for the machine scientist.
+My first problem will be to guess how and where the script works.
+And remove all the codes that don't work.

+This code is a mess, but let's go over it:
+1. Import libraries
+2. Specify location of data
+3. Specify x, do a copy of x, and specify y in log form
+4. Print and plot stuff
+5. mcmc resets (?) and XLABS (?)
+6. Define a function (the benson and krause function)

+This is not very useful for me, actually.
+And there is an error in the code.
+We assume the error is caused by some files missing in the working directory.
+Let's try to move the script to a new location where the missing file should be living.
+This did not work and I feel I should start from scratch.
+I am going to download the whole directory, run the scripts and see what fails.
+Then I will get back to
+Oriol.
+This makes sense.
+Now that I have the equation, how do I plot it?
+This seems to work very well.
+And it actually seems to plot what I was looking for, i.e. real data vs the equation found by the machine scientist.
+But I need to be sure this is what is happening.
+And I need to plot what I am thinking I want to plot: this would be a figure with three things:
+1. The data
+2. The model by Benson and Krause
+3. The model that the machine scientist finds.

+How do I access and control #3?
+I think there are many models averaged and a "winning" model.

+Here is my hypothesis about what is going on: I think the machine scientist is doing the right thing.
+Even better than the right thing: I think it finds a best model that explains the data and an ensemble of models that are equally good at explaining the data.
+I think the code plots the performance of the ensamble of models (prediction) against the actual data.
+However, I am not entirely sure this is what is happening.
+And I think I should confirm this.
+This means I should go deep into the code and try to make sense out of it.
+This is what I am going to do tomorrow.

+Long transients in ecology: Theory and applications 'Regime shift' looks like a synonim for 'transient dynamics'.
+The tipping point is what causes regime shifts and it is related to bifurcations.
+A regime shift can be a property of long transients (not a synonim, then).
+Attractors bring dynamics to asymptotic dynamics.